 Illustration © Eleanor Davis

-On our member site Discussion blog, one member recently shared the story of her adult son who lives “out of reach” in another state with his addiction, mental illness to the point of suicidal tendencies, credit debt, etc. She and her husband struck a deal after the last time their son lost his job and needed bailing out – they agreed to help with rent if he got insurance and began therapy.
-Mom wonders whether there is really something she can do to help to tilt the scale, from a distance.
+On our member site Discussion blog, one member recently shared the story of her adult son who lives “out of reach” in another state with his addiction, mental illness to the point of suicidal tendencies, credit debt, etc. She and her husband struck a deal after the last time their son lost his job and needed bailing out.
+Specifically, they agreed to help with rent if he got insurance and began therapy.
+Mom wonders however if there is really something she can do to help to tilt the scale, from a distance.
 Below, Dominique Simon-Levine lays out some ways to adapt CRAFT to this long-distance situation …

-Walking the line between support and enabling is complicated – especially when your loved one lives far away.
-The only means to assess your son’s use is by phone or internet.
-CRAFT was designed for families who have almost daily contact.
+Walking the line between support and enabling is complicated, especially when your loved one lives far away.
+The only means to assess your son’s use is in fact, by phone or internet.
+CRAFT was really designed for families who have almost daily contact.
 The principles can be applied to your situation, but much less precisely.

 Your story lays out the difficult reality of mental illness and addiction.
-You have found that your son is more willing to talk about depression than his alcohol use and you have guided him towards getting health insurance and a therapy appointment.
+You have found that your son is more willing to talk about depression than his alcohol use.
+You have also guided him towards getting health insurance and a therapy appointment.

 Your Financial Support Is Temporary

-He knows that your financial support with rent is temporary.
+He also knows that your financial support with rent is temporary.
 It’s not too much to ask your son to sign a release with the therapist verifying his attendance, nothing more.
 You are not interested in the content of their discussion but you do want to see that he is going.
 This won’t be easy to ask for and may need to wait a couple weeks, giving them a little time to establish a rapport.
-It would be ideal if your son could see the therapist three times a week, but this is out of your control.
+Ideally, your son could see the therapist three times a week, but this is out of your control.
 The frequency of treatment is a clinical decision made in partnership between the therapist and your son.

 You have been through a great deal with your family.
 From the account you give, it sounds like you have done what you can.
-The housing is temporary; your son has an appointment with a professional.
-We have to hope the professional is good and is able to establish a therapeutic alliance.
+The housing is temporary and your son has an appointment with a professional.
+We have to hope the professional is good and is therefore able to establish a therapeutic alliance.
 It must feel so far out of reach, and it is.
-Your control over the situation is limited.
+Your control over the situation is of course, limited.
 There is no such thing as a forced detox, short of an involuntary commitment.